Practice is my word of the year for 2019!

 - Art making again.
 To further develop my skills and for the joy of it!
 I’ll be creating; returning to practicing drawing, painting and sewing skills on a daily basis.

 - Writing.
-This blog!
+This article!

 - Gratitude.
 Probably the most important.
 The underpinning for all the others as an ongoing spiritual practice.
 Gratitude is vital to well being.
 It needs to be exercised regularly and I need to practice it daily.

 What will you put into practice for yourself and your family this year?
 I’d love to hear your practice plans for 2019!
-Link up and share your own word of the year blog post with us.

 - habitual or customary performance; operation:office practice.